Neix20/Jan2021-SideServer/README.md

 ## Libraries Used
 Bootstrap v4.6, JQuery, JDK 11

+## Functional Hierarchy Chart

+## Use Case Diagram

+## ERD Diagram

 ## How To Install
+1. Create New Database in PgAdmin Shell Script
+2. Upload SQL Script to PostgreSQL Database
-1. Replace Standalone.xml in the Wildfly Folder
+3. Replace Standalone.xml in the Wildfly Folder
-2. WAR File
+4. Upload WAR File to WildFly Server

-## ERD Diagram

 ## Program Functions
 1. The system is able to manage daily operations, CRUD Operations of Client